Parsing EP/Showbiz Sync Exports Without Manual Cleanup

 def stream_parse_export(

-file_path: Path, chunk_size: int = 1000
+file_path: Path, batch_id: str, chunk_size: int = 1000

-) -> Iterator[list[Dict[str, Any]]]:
+) -> Iterator[list[dict[str, Any]]]:

 with open(file_path, "r", encoding="utf-8-sig", newline="") as f:

-raw_headers = next(header_reader)
+raw_headers = next(csv.reader(f))

 headers = [h.strip().replace("\xa0", "") for h in raw_headers]

-dict_reader = csv.DictReader(f, fieldnames=headers)
+reader = csv.DictReader(f, fieldnames=headers)

-batch: list[Dict[str, Any]] = []
+batch: list[dict[str, Any]] = []

-cleaned_row = {
+cleaned = {

-k: (v.strip() if isinstance(v, str) else v) for k, v in row.items()
+k: (v.strip().replace("\xa0", "") if isinstance(v, str) else v)

 }